Meryl Streep’s Style Evolution Through the Years

 At the 2008 London premiere of “Mamma Mia!,” a shady Streep posed on the red carpet in a sultry red wrap dress cinched at the waist with a black belt and patent Louboutin peep-toe stilettos.

-Attending the Academy Awards with her husband Don, and daughter Grace Gummer in 2007, the iconic actress rocked a chic black coat dress teamed with strappy black satin peep-toe pumps.
+Attending the Academy Awards with her husband Don, and daughter Grace Gummer in 2007, the actress rocked a chic black coat dress teamed with strappy black satin peep-toe pumps.

 Streep showed off cool oval shades and an ocean blue two-piece ensemble complete with peep-toe sandals at the SAG Awards in 2000.